press release: click here

 PATHELEN® Hybrid is a wound therapy containing both hydrophilic and hydrophobic silica.
 The extra large surface structure of the silica (1 bottle of Pathelen Hybrid contains 2g with a surface area of approx. 600 m²) generates an extra high capillary action for the adsorption of biofilm, wound exudate, toxins and pathogenic germs.
 This ensures fast and efficient physical wound cleaning.

-PATHELEN® Hybrid is a medical device class I registered with SWISSMEDIC and US FDA and approved in the EU, Turkey, Canada, EFTA and USA.
+PATHELEN® Hybrid is a medical device class I registered with SWISSMEDIC and US FDA.

 In recent years, the PATHELEN® HYBRID therapy has been tested on patients in various hospitals and has been continuously developed.
 A wide variety of wound infections were successfully treated until the patient had completely healed and recovered.

 Case studies of successful treatments for MRSA infected wounds